 - Books obtained via interlibrary loan have variable loan periods depending on the lending library.
 Renewal may not be possible, and the lending library may only allow consultation within the University of Portsmouth library.

 - Limited borrowing facilities may be granted to other persons wishing to use the Library upon written application to the University Librarian.
-A fee will normally be charged.

 - Final year students are required to return all loans not later than the date of their final examination, or submission-date of their final piece of coursework, whichever is the earlier.

 - The Library offers an online reservation service, whereby users may reserve loans online and reservations may be placed by speaking to a member of Library staff in person.
-The Library may also recall loans, to enable better circulation of resources that are in heavy demand: users are contacted via the University email address to advise of these recalls.
+The Library may also recall loans, to enable better circulation of resources that are in heavy demand.
+Users are contacted via the University email address to advise of these recalls.